 Watch the Video Version of This Post

 The Top 10 Lies About Money That Keep You In Debt

 So here is a collection of money lies that I hear on a frequent basis, and the truth to counteract each one.

 I Already Tried and Failed to Get Out of Debt

 In a recent survey of my CFF readers, I discovered that 63% of you have tried to get out of debt and failed.
 Just because you tried and didn't succeed doesn't mean it's impossible.
 Whether you attempted to get out of debt multiple times or just once, it's still possible for you.
 So don't believe the falsehood that just because you tried and failed that you can't do it.

 The truth: Edison failed 10,000 times before he invented a usable light bulb.
 Each failure teaches you and brings you one step closer to success.
 Keep the things that work and discard the ones that don't.
 Continue plugging away and eventually you'll find what works for you.
 If you haven't tried the CFF get out of debt course yet, you might want to give it a try.
 Click the link below to find out more about it.

 You Don't Make Enough Money To Pay Off Your Debt

 This is one of those lies about money that hits low income earners the hardest.
 When you have a small income, it's easy to believe that debt is something you'll always have because your income leaves little or no money left over at the end of the month.
 You believe that no matter how many hours you work, it just won't make a dent in your debt.

 The truth: Even if you have a modest income you can pay off your debt.
 In the vast majority of cases, diligence and a good plan will get the job done.
 It may take longer to pay off the debt and reach your goal.
 It may take more sacrifices.
-But even those with a small paycheck can achieve debt freedom if they want it bad enough.
+But even if you have a small paycheck, you can fix your financial problems if want it bad enough.